Rhode Island Long Term Care Insurance Partnership Companies

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

 How much does long term care insurance cost in Rhode Island?
-The answer: It depends on your age and health history at the time you buy the insurance.
-Generally speaking, the younger and healthier you are the lower the cost.
+It depends on your age and health history at the time you buy the insurance.
+Generally, the younger and healthier you are the lower the cost.
 Your long term care insurance premiums will also depend on the following benefits you select: